beasteers/kcfetch/README.md

 # kcfetch
-Use fetch with keycloak with vanilla JS
+Use fetch with keycloak with vanilla JS or with React if you want!

 All you need is:
  - a keycloak server